How You Can Help Older Adults Stay Connected

 - Let them know you're thinking of them.

-Send them a letter in the mail, make a call, send a quick text message or email, or send them photos of what you're up to.
+Stop by or call just to say hi.
+Send them a letter in the mail or a quick text message or email.
+Include photos of what you're up to.
 No matter how you do it, they'll appreciate hearing from you.

-Try going for a socially distanced walk or sitting outside together.
-Fresh air and a change in scenery can give you space to see each other safely.
-And being outside can help break up the long stretches of being at home.
+Try going for a walk or sitting outside together.
+Fresh air and a change in scenery can give you both a new way to connect.

 Some older adults may enjoy reliving past experiences and having a chance to pass on some words of wisdom.
+Older adults have a lot to teach.
 You never know what you'll find in those old stories.
-You can share a story of your own too.
+Share some of your stories with them too.

 - Start a conversation by asking what you can do to help.